 Spend the morning investigating the city’s history at Newcastle Museum and admire the artworks at Newcastle Art Gallery, which has extensive collections of indigenous and other Australian art.
 Then wander along Darby Street to inner-city suburb Cooks Hill for your lunchtime inspiration.
 The leafy, bohemian quarter is full of quirky boutiques, galleries and some 25 cafes and eateries.
-Among them is Beach Burrito Co with its kickback courtyard and flavour-filled tacos and Mexico-inspired salads, and The Autumn Rooms, a relaxed spot with sophisticated cafe-style dishes.
+Among them is Beach Burrito Co with its kickback courtyard and flavour-filled tacos and Mexican-inspired salads, and The Autumn Rooms, a relaxed spot with sophisticated cafe-style dishes.

 Wine lovers will want to stop by Inner City Winemakers, an urban cellar door in Wickham where you can taste blended wine styles from grapes harvested from around NSW.
 North of here, Maryville, Tighes Hill and Mayfield are vibrant, emerging suburbs that are worthy of a visit not just for their homewares, antiques and fashion stores, but for their creative food scenes.
 It’s hard to resist a restorative afternoon pastry from Uprising Bakery & Kitchen or coffee from Praise Joe Urban Pantry as you explore.
 A great way to discover more is on a private tour with Newcastle Afoot Walking Tours.